 Police officers are responsible for a full range of public safety services, including crime reports, investigations, medical emergencies, fire emergencies, hazardous waste emergencies, traffic accidents, parking violations, enforcement of laws regulating consumption of alcoholic beverages, and the use of controlled substances, weapons and all other incident requiring police assistance.

-University Police officers compile information, prepare reports and submit incident reports to the District Attorney's Office.
-The department shares information on arrest and serious crimes with Lake Charles City Police, The Calcasieu Parish Sheriff's Department, the District Attorney's office, the State Police, and other law enforcement agencies.
+University Police officers compile information, prepare reports and submit incident/arrest reports to the Calcasieu Parrish District Attorney's Office.
+The department shares information on arrest and serious crimes with Lake Charles City Police, Ward 3 Marshal's Office, the Calcasieu Parish Sheriff's Department, the Louisiana State Police, and other law enforcement agencies.
 Computer checks of warrants for wanted person can be conducted through computer link-up with the Louisiana Department of Public Safety.
 The terminal provides access to the National Crime Information Center (NCIC) which accesses the computer files of all Criminal Justice systems.

 The university makes every effort to ensure that the campus facilities, buildings, and grounds are designed and maintained in such a way as to promote safety and reduce criminal opportunity.
 Particular attention is paid to the design of landscaping and exterior lighting.

 With the exception of events that are open to the general public and advertised as such, the university's facilities and programs are generally reserved for accomplishing the objectives and programs of the university.
 Visitors and non-university affiliated groups seeking to utilize university facilities are expected to make prior arrangements with the appropriate university office.
 Authorization to use MSU facilities is determined by university regulations then in effect.
 Visitors and guests to MSU residence halls must be registered by their hosts while in the residence halls.